"Cops Can't Force...": Supreme Court Pauses Kanwar Yatra Food Stalls Order

 New Delhi:

-The Supreme Court has stayed, till Friday, a controversial Uttar Pradesh government order directing eateries along the Kanwar Yatra route to display names of owners and employees, noting police could not force shopkeepers and shop owners and that they could only be asked to display food items.
+The Supreme Court has stayed, till Friday, a controversial order by the BJP-ruled Uttar Pradesh and Uttarakhand governments directing eateries along the Kanwar Yatra route to display names of owners and staff, noting police could not enforce this and, at most, can only ask them to display food items.

 The order had been slammed by the opposition; AIMIM leader Asaduddin Owaisi - who has claimed this move is to ensure no 'kanwariya (pilgrim) buys from a Muslim-owned shop - had compared it to Apartheid in South Africa and the boycotting of Jewish business in Nazi Germany.